-Fall is my favorite time of the year by far.
-It’s the most exciting time for the blog with the great apple harvest, pumpkins, Halloween, Thanksgiving, etc. One sign of the fall season is when hard squash begin to show up in stores and farm markets.
-While typically I wait for fall to official begin to start my squash cooking, I couldn’t resist picking up the first locally grown Delicata squash I could find.
-These are my wife’s favorite squash and with good reason.
-They have similarities to a sweet potato, which is why sometimes you will find them called sweet potato squash.
-They are small and the outer size is thin enough to eat without peeling.
-You can’t go wrong with Delicata.
+One sign of the fall season is when hard squash begin to show up in grocery stores and at your local farmer's market.
+While typically I wait for fall to official begin to start my squash cooking, I couldn't resist picking up the first locally grown Delicata squash I could find.

 My in-laws are visiting our house this week.
 My mother-in-law is not a big squash eater.
 She did say however that she likes sweet potatoes as long as they are smothered with brown sugar and butter.
 That got me thinking, why not try that with the Delicata.

 I didn't just want to chop up the chile and throw it on the squash.
 Mixing it with the butter seems like a winner.
 I just took about a half of a Hatch threw it in my food processor with a stick of butter and voila - Hatch Chile Butter, which I can also use now in other dishes.